 The world of fashion, beyond the hype

-Label AÉ was born out of a realization that all cultures are full of beauty, and that fashion is a great way to encourage relationships and bonding.
-Whether in Paris, London, New York or Milan, anyone can now wear clothing or accessories that tell their own story, with their own roots.
+Label AÉ was born out of a realisation that all cultures are full of beauty, and that fashion is a great way to promote relationships and bonding.
+Whether in Paris, London or New York anyone can wear clothing that tells a story, with its own roots.

 First and foremost, women who like fashion.
-The kind of fashion that uses pieces from other cultures as its inspiration, every year, adopting and adapting them in their own style.
-Label AÉ is aimed at anyone who has a feel for the sense of harmony exuding from a traditional Mongolian costume, the blend of colors in Masai costumes, the outfits worn by the Tuaregs, traditional Guatemalan woven fabrics and refined Japanese kimonos.
-Because it’s clear that expertise has also developed and grown elsewhere, just as beauty speaks through the material, cut and shape of a dress, coat or piece of jewelry elsewhere.
+The kind of fashion that uses pieces from other cultures as inspiration.
+From year to year, adopting and adapting them in their own style.
+Label AÉ is aimed at everyone who has a feeling for a sense of harmony.
+Be it traditional Mongolian attire or the blend of colours in Masai costumes.
+The outfits worn by the Tuaregs, traditional Guatemalan woven fabrics or refined Japanese kimonos.
+For it’s clear that expertise developed and grew everywhere.
+Just as beauty speaks through the material, cut and shape of a dress, coat or piece of jewellery elsewhere.

-In addition, Label AÉ is aimed at women as well as men who want to experience fashion through art, exploring and relationships with others.
-This concept store aims to send everyone on a true journey.
+Apart from this, Label AÉ has aimed at women as well as men who want to experience fashion through art, exploration and relationships with others.
+Our concept store aims to send everyone on a true journey.

 What is your background?

 I come from Lyon.
 After studying architecture, I joined a famous ready-to-wear brand.
 I stayed there for 20 years, including ten years as International Business Director.